live-codes/blog.livecodes.io/blog/2024-01-27-how-is-livecodes-free/index.md

 ## Development and Maintenance Costs

 Commercial projects built on top of LiveCodes, would value the continued development and maintenance of the project.
 The cost of in-house building or maintaining such a project is high.
 At a fraction of that cost, [sponsoring LiveCodes](https://livecodes.io/docs/sponsor) would provide stability for the project, ensure that it continues to receive regular updates and allow having a higher priority in feature development.
+Sponsors can also have custom playground builds with their own **logo and brand** among other [benefits](https://livecodes.io/docs/sponsor#sponsorship-benefits).

 In addition, such a sponsorship could enhance the sponsor's reputation, reflect goodwill and signal the commitment to technological innovation and support for the open-source community.
 This is a strategic investment that pays off very well.